UMAprotocol/UMIPs/UMIPs/umip-30.md

 One of the most important consideration is that the forked code is still not audited.
 Although our trusted partners are working on that and the UMA team has reviewed the codebase, you should consider that there might be some unexpected issues.
 However for this reason the `emergencyShutdown` functionality is set and also we'll be launching the project with a set limit for users on how much funds they can pass through the protocol.

 Currently there is still the risk of lacking incentive for liquidating undercapitalized positions (positions where the GCR has dropped below 100%).
-At the beginning our team as sole liquidity provider will mitigate this issue by depositing additional funds when necessary and increasing the collateralization ratio.
+At the beginning our team as sole liquidity provider will mitigate this issue by liquidating immediatelly positions that are undercollateralized and we will also use a high initial collateralization ratio.
 In the future a reserve fund will be added which will automatically deposit additional collateral on a position in case it drops below the 100% collateralization ratio thus keeping the incentive for a liquidation process.